andyli/blog/content/2008-07-31_movie-ghost-in-the-shell-2-innocence.md

 Tags: movie
 Slug: movie-ghost-in-the-shell-2-innocence

-This piece's style is quite different from the TV series \<Stand Alone Complex\>.
+This piece's style is quite different from the TV series &lt;Stand Alone Complex&gt;.
 The style is more serious and the CG effects are much more amazing.
 Unfortunately the English words used in the film are so difficult for me to fully understand the story...